SS James Carruthers

-The SS James Carruthers was a Canadian Great Lakes freighter built in 1913.
-The ship was owned by the St. Lawrence & Chicago Steam and Navigation Company of Toronto, Ontario, with the official registry number 131090.

-The Carruthers was lost 9 November 1913 on Lake Huron during the Great Lakes Storm of 1913.
+SS James Carruthers was a Canadian Great Lakes freighter built in 1913.
+The ship was owned by the St. Lawrence & Chicago Steam Navigation Company Ltd., of Toronto, Ontario, with the official registry number 131090.
+The James Carruthers was lost 9 November 1913 on Lake Huron during the Great Lakes Storm of 1913.
 The crew of 22 perished with the vessel.